Whetu Tirikatene-Sullivan: Member of Parliament

 She duly was elected to succeed her father in Parliament at the Southern Maori by-election of 1967.
-Between 1972 and 1975, she was the Minister of Tourism.
+Between 1972 and 1975, she was the Minister of Tourism, the first Māori woman to serve as a Government Minister.
 In addition, she was Associate minister of Social Welfare from 1972 to 1974.
 She was Minister for the Environment from 1974 to 1975.
 She was re-elected by substantial majorities until the 1996 election, when the Southern Maori electorate was abolished in the transition to MMP.
 Tirikatene-Sullivan then contested the new Te Tai Tonga electorate, which covered much of the same territory as the old Southern Maori electorate, but she was narrowly defeated by Tu Wyllie of New Zealand First.
 She subsequently retired from politics.

 In 1970, Tirikatene-Sullivan became the second woman to give birth whilst an MP.
 She later became the first (both in New Zealand and the Commonwealth) cabinet minister to give birth to a child.

 On 6 February 1993, Tirikatene-Sullivan was appointed a Member of the Order of New Zealand, the highest civilian award given by the New Zealand government.
 The same year, she was awarded the New Zealand Suffrage Centennial Medal.
 She died in Wellington on 20 July 2011.